 The next live action commercial released in 1982 features He-Man fighting against Beast Man.
 This time the focus is more on the Castle and its interior than the characters:

-I’m not entirely sure that the fourth commercial (below) was released in 1982.
+I’m not entirely sure that the last commercial (below) was released in 1982.
 I’ve seen it included with in a series of commercial labeled 1982.
 Based on that I will include it here, with an asterisk.
 Faker is generally included in the 1983 wave of figures, but there is some indication he may have come out late in 1982.

 The He-Man vs Faker commercial is a little unique in that it includes a bit of a backstory for Faker.
 “Skeletor” tells the audience that he created an evil doppelganger of He-Man to destroy the real He-Man.
 The actors reference the “He-Man” chant, although it doesn’t actually appear in this commercial: